ajithk444/ICOTravel_Flutter/README.md

 This project shows how to implement a map view live location tracker  in Flutter, using various Firebase as backend data store.

+This was inspired to be implmented like a live tracking like uber in flutter.

 ## Project goals